 SERVE A HEALTHY DINNER BEFORE TRICK-OR-TREATING

 Sugar on an empty stomach depresses the immune system.
-“Too muchin your system allows the bacteria or viruses to propagate much more because your initial innate system doesn’t work as well.
+“Too much sugar in your system allows the bacteria or viruses to propagate much more because your initial innate system doesn’t work as well.
 That’s why diabetics, for example, have more infections,” explains Dr. Michael Roizen, MD.

 Make sure your family eats a healthy dinner with plenty of protein and fiber to counteract the impending sugar fix.
 It’s also a nice chance to connect with your kids in between the school day and the busy-ness of trick or treating or a Halloween party.
 Having a nourishing and filling meal beforehand can also curb the urge to overeat sweets.
 We love a hearty lentil soup or chili for an early Halloween dinner.
 If you don’t have time for a meal first, make sure everyone has a healthy snack with plenty of protein.